 The NEC Symposium is made possible through a partnership between the NEC Society and Section of Pediatric Surgery at the University of Michigan, with support from the Patient-Centered Outcomes Research Institute (PCORI) and the National Institute of Child Health and Human Development (NICHD).
 The Symposium will take place on the University of Michigan campus June 2 – 5, 2019.

-To download the Symposium brochure, please click here.
+To view the Symposium agenda, please click here.

 Welcome, NEC Symposium exhibitors!

 - Bronson Mothers’ Milk Bank

 - Child and Family Life at C.S.
 Mott Children’s Hospital

 - Human Milk Banking Association of North America (HMBANA)

 - National Association of Neonatal Nurses (NANN)

 - NEC Society